 It also stands out above other X-Files imitators because of the irresistible chemistry between its three leads, especially between Mike Colter’s novitiate priest David and Katja Hebers‘ firecracker psychologist Kristen.

-The rest of the cast is stacked with reliable supporting performers given juicy roles to dig into, from Christine Lahti as Kristen’s morally dubious mother to Lost‘s Michael Emerson as the team’s devious adversary Leland, who may or may not have sold his soul to the devil.
+The rest of the cast is stacked with reliable supporting performers given juicy roles to dig into, including Christine Lahti as Kristen’s morally dubious mother.
+Lost‘s Michael Emerson is also delightful as the team’s devious adversary Leland, who may or may not have sold his soul to the devil.

-Indeed, one of the great things about Robert and Michelle King’s scripts is that they (mostly) play with the concept of the supernatural being real or not without giving a definitive answer while throwing in visitations from ghouls and demons created with awesome practical effects that may (or may not) simply be products of the main characters’ fertile imaginations.
+Indeed, one of the great things about Robert and Michelle King’s scripts is that they (mostly) play with the concept of the supernatural being real or not without giving a definitive answer.
+Meanwhile, they throw in visitations from ghouls and demons created with awesome practical effects that may (or may not) simply be products of the main characters’ fertile imaginations.

 6. It’s a Sin

 After creating the fantastic Years and Years (2019) and taking a speculative but totally believable peek into the near future of the UK, Russel T. Davies turned his attention to Britain’s not-so-distant past.
-This 80s-set drama follows the lives of a group of young friends in London as they negotiate the tumultuous events of the decade, most notably the emerging AIDS crisis, and is arguably even better than Davies’ last impressive series.
+This 80s-set drama follows the lives of a group of young friends in London as they negotiate the tumultuous events of the decade, most notably the emerging AIDS crisis.
+And it’s arguably even better than Davies’ last impressive series.

-It’s a Sin paints a vibrant picture of the gay scene in the UK capital at the time, capturing the excitement of its young protagonists as they embark on their new lives while weaving in a creeping sense of dread as whispers about a mysterious ‘gay cancer’ begin to seep into and sour their experiences.
+It’s a Sin paints a vibrant picture of the gay scene in the UK capital at the time, capturing the excitement of its young protagonists as they embark on their new lives.
+At the same time, it expertly weaves in a creeping sense of dread as whispers about a mysterious ‘gay cancer’ begin to seep into and sour their experiences.

 As the effects of the virus begin to make themselves known, and the crisis is fuelled by ignorance and reactionary responses, Davies keeps his focus on the devastating human costs of the epidemic.
 Filled with vividly drawn, sympathetic characters, It’s a Sin is an engrossing and often highly affecting drama throughout its runtime.